emacsorphanage/emamux/README.md

     emamux:runner-pane-height

-Use nearest pane as `runner pane` instead of spliting pane.
+Use nearest pane as `runner pane` instead of spliting pane(Default is nil).

     emamux:use-nearest-pane